 To set the BOM Status of an external or root component

 Open the file that contains the component.

 Select the root component in the Mechanical Browser.

 To set the BOM Status of a local component

 Right-click on the selected node to open the context menu.

-Select the required BOM status from the BOM Status submenu.
+Select a BOM status from the BOM Status submenu.

-For local components inserted into an external component, it is not possible to set the BOM status via the context menu.
-To do that you must open the component that directly contains the required local component.
+It is not possible to set the BOM status via the context menu for local components that are inserted into an external component.
+To do this you must open the component that contains the local component.